guptagroupstm/MacroQueue/docs/_sources/Tutorials/Expanding/Expanding.rst.txt

 Which Functions will Run
 --------------------------

-It is important to note that only the functions after the expanded function are included.
+It is important to note that when a user expands multiple parameters, the macros are created such that the loops are nested.

+That is to say, if there are two functions each with 2 values, the first funciton will run twice and the second function will run four times (twice for each time the first function ran).

 For example, let's say I want to (1) change the setpoint, (2) wait some time, (3) change the bias, and (4) scan and I want 2 different setpoints and 2 different biases.

 .. image:: ./Expanding6.png